jpedro/jpedro.github.io/random.md

 to estimate, commit to some sort of deadline and track their progress.
 This is fine.

-The biggest problem is that managers fail to grasp how hard is to get back into a coding flow state of mind.
+The problem is that managers fail to grasp how hard is to get back into a coding flow state of mind after meetings.
 It can take hours.
-Meetings are work killers.
+<span style="background-color: #ffff00">Meetings are work killers.</span>

 And SCRUM **is meeting heavy**.
 It's designed to appeal to managers, by giving them a sense of what's going on.
 In SCRUM there are 5